Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 ## The CTC Loss

-Cool, now that we have our data and model pipeline ready, it is time to define our loss function which in our case is the CTC loss function.
+Okay, now that we have our data and model pipeline ready, it is time to define our loss function which in our case is the CTC loss function.
 We will be using PyTorch's excellent CTC implementation.
 CTC stands for Connectionist Temporal Classification and was proposed by Alex Graves in his paper [Connectionist Temporal Classification: Labelling Unsegmented Sequence Data with Recurrent Neural Networks](https://www.cs.toronto.edu/~graves/icml_2006.pdf).

 Honestly, the above work has been a gamechanger for many sequences based tasks like speech and text recognition.
 For all the sequence-based tasks it is important for the input and output labels to be properly aligned.
 Proper alignment leads to efficient loss computation between the network predictions and expected output.
 In segmentation based approaches i.e. when the input word or line has been segmented into its constituent characters, there exists a direct one-to-one mapping between the segmented images of characters and the output labels.
 However, as you might imagine obtaining such segmentations for each character can be a very tedious and time-consuming task.
 Thus, CTC based transcription layers have become the de-facto choice for OCRs and speech recognition module since it allows loss computation without explicit mapping between the input and output.
 The CTC layer takes the output from the LSTMs and computes a score with all possible alignments of the target label.
 The OCR is then trained to predict a sequence which maximizes the sum of all such scores.